Switching from a traditional water heater to a high-efficiency tankless water heater is one of the smartest decisions you can make for your home.

 To choose the right GPM, the homeowners would need to think about how many appliances they are likely to use at the same time – and they would probably need a GPM of at least 9.0.
 For this reason, they should only consider one of the high-powered gas models that is suitable for suburban whole-house use.
 Alternatively, they could install multiple point-of-use electric heaters.

-To manage the cold climate, an instant-on water heater would need the highest possible temperature rise.
+To manage the cold climate, an instant-on hot water heater would need the highest possible temperature rise.
 Supposing that the incoming water is 47 degrees Fahrenheit, the heater would need a 60-degrees Fahrenheit temperature rise.
 This would be extra important to keep receiving close to the maximum GPM, as the GPM a heater is able to supply is lower when it needs to heat water to a greater extent.

 So, Which Tankless Water Heater Do We Recommend?